Unknown Cause

 Eric Harris, B.S.W., HTFC (Human Trafficking Field Consultant)

-Biography: Eric Harris is a consultant and field expert with nine years of service in human trafficking education and advocacy.
+Biography: Eric Harris is a consultant and field expert with many years of service in human trafficking education and advocacy.
 Eric earned a bachelor’s in social work and is an alum from Anderson University Indiana and is a member of National Association of Social Workers (N.A.S.W.)
-Mr. Harris serves as a Human Trafficking field consultant for the state of Indiana and is the co-chair and founder of Lived Experiences Experts Working (L.E.E.W.G) for the IPATH taskforce.
+Mr. Harris served as a Human Trafficking field consultant for the state of Indiana and was the co-chair and founder of Lived Experiences Experts Working (L.E.E.W.G) for the IPATH taskforce when it was active.
 Mr. Harris is a graduate of the Human Trafficking Leadership Academy through National Human Trafficking Training and Technical Center (N.H.T.T.A.C.) and the Heal Trafficking MGH institute train the trainer academy 2020.
 Eric has a great passion for advocating for survivor’s rights and working to remove the stigma surrounding survivors of violence and human trafficking.
+Read more about Eric’s accomplishments here.

 Interested in consulting with Eric?
 Eric specializes in working with males, educating on human trafficking, policy inclusion, program inclusion with having survivors as staff, implicit bias training, and mental health.
 Email Eric at eaharris1904@gmail.com to make an appointment.
 Rates are contingent on stakeholder needs.